Does Your Client Need an LEI?

 GLEIF Activities and News

-It is the prerogative of the authorities acting in individual jurisdictions to mandate the use of LEIs.
 GLEIF closely monitors initiatives relevant to legal entity identification in regulatory reporting and supervision and makes related information available on its website.
 We last updated the overview of the current and proposed regulatory activities including the use of the LEI on 7 July 2017 to indicate publication of the European Union Regulation (EU) 2017/1129 of the European Parliament and of the Council of 14 June 2017 on the prospectus to be published when securities are offered to the public or admitted to trading on a regulated market, and repealing Directive 2003/71/EC.

 The Global LEI System Business Reports highlight main trends relevant to the adoption of the LEI and provide in-depth analysis of the LEI data pool